 What is localization?

-Localization or l10n (in some business contexts) can be defined as adapting a product, service or offering to meet the needs of those from a particular market or locale.
+Localization or l10n (in some business contexts) can be defined as adapting a product, service, or offering to meet the needs of those from a particular market or locale.

+Clearly, one of the main ways you can communicate with local markets in different countries is by translating your content into your target languages.
+However, localization is not just translation.
 Whilst you’d be right in thinking translation plays a key role in the localization process, there are also other crucial aspects that include:

-- Adjusting content to suit cultural, religious or general preferences
+- Adjusting content to suit cultural, religious, or general preferences

 - Converting to local currencies and units of measure